lflucasferreira/projects/README.md

 ## Slounge
 [Slounge CRM](https://github.com/lflucasferreira/slounge)
-> This project is designed to help freelancers control their invoices.
+> This project was designed to help freelancers control their invoices.

 ---